supertech1234/Transcribe/README.md

 ## Support

-For support, please contact [your contact information]
+For support, please contact open an issue.